ed7543/timski_proekt/README.md

 **Note**: the Lessons section only ever has content for courses the pipeline has actually been run on (needs a `GEMINI_API_KEY` - see Setup above).
 Until then (or for courses never covered by `courses_db.json`), it correctly shows "No lessons generated for this course yet".

+## Marketplace Study Guides (course_materials)

+The Marketplace equivalent of Lesson Content above, but generated on demand from a single course material's own URL instead of a curated textbook source — no `courses_db.json` entry needed, works for any course (official catalog or Marketplace) that has materials.

+- **On demand, not pre-seeded**: a student opens a material and clicks "Study Guide" (`frontend/src/components/courses/MaterialStudyGuide.tsx`) — nothing is generated until then. `GET /api/courses/{course_id}/materials/{material_id}/study-guide` returns whatever's already cached; `POST` (same path) generates documentation + a quiz the first time, or just the missing tier if documentation already exists.
+Rate-limited 5/minute per IP, same as the Lessons quiz endpoint.
+- **Text extraction from the material itself**: `services/material_study_guide.py` fetches (disk-cached under `backend/services/material_study_guide_cache/`) and extracts readable text from the material's own URL — PDF via the same `pypdf` path `ingestion/source_text.py` uses, anything else via a plain BeautifulSoup text extraction (no heading-based section splitting like the curated-textbook pipeline needs, since this is one ad-hoc material, not a whole book to navigate).
+Video materials are rejected outright (`is_generatable_category`) — there's no text to work from, and the frontend hides the toggle for these too.
+- **Same Medium/Hard quiz split as Lessons**: `CourseMaterial.quiz`/`quiz_hard` (migration `9d4c1a2f7e6b`) reuse the exact same `gemini_generator.generate_quiz(difficulty=...)` Lessons already use — documentation is generated once and shared by both tiers.
+- **Gating**: same rule as Materials/Recordings generally — free courses open to anyone, priced courses need the submitter, an admin, or a `CoursePurchase` row.
+Any logged-in user can trigger generation (not restricted to the submitter/admin), since it's read access to something they can already view, just computed lazily.

 ## Current Status

 | Component | Status   |